Pentecost season

 Pentecost season, also known Pentecostide, as well as the time of Sundays after Pentecost or Sundays after Trinity, is a liturgical period, celebrated by some Christian churches, which immediately follows the Easter season.
 Although the start and end dates vary by liturgical tradition, the season typically begins on the day of Pentecost and continues throughout the rest of the liturgical year, ending just before the season of Advent.
 The liturgical color for this period is typically green or red.

 Western Christianity

-Roman Rite Catholicism
+Roman Rite

 The Ordinary Form of the Roman Rite of the Catholic Church does not include a Pentecost season.
 Pentecost is considered the last day of the Easter season, and is followed by Ordinary Time.

 Traditionalist Catholicism has an eight-day Octave of Pentecost, followed by Sundays after Pentecost that continue through to the end of the liturgical year.

 The Catholic Church's Ordinariate Use for former Anglicans uses Trinity Sunday (the octave day of Pentecost) as the start of a liturgical period, with subsequent Sundays designated "Sundays after Trinity".

 The various forms of the Roman Rite all use the color green for this period.